KevCui/pinky/README.md

 ## How it works

-Pinky (pin-key) is a Bash script used to generate PIN code.
+Pinky.sh (pin-key) is a Bash script used to generate PIN code.
 It simply maps letters to numbers according to [phone keypad layout](https://en.wikipedia.org/wiki/Telephone_keypad):

 | Number | Letter |
 | ------ | ------ |